-This evening, gather together for an exclusive Discovery Series discussion on Immigration in Italy Today with your Program Director and a local immigrant to Italy.
+This evening, gather together for an exclusive Discovery Series discussion on Immigration in Italy Today with your Program Director.
 Dinner is included at your hotel tonight.

 After breakfast, begin your journey to Bolzano.
-Along the way, stop at Lake Garda—the largest lake in Italy.
-Surrounded on all sides by stunning natural vistas, this is a popular vacation spot for both Italians and other Europeans alike.
-Enjoy a scenic boat ride, and disembark in the picturesque town of Sirmione, known best for its medieval Scaliger Castle, standing proudly at the lake’s shores.
-Here you will enjoy lunch at a local restaurant, followed by a discovery walk with your Program Director and some free time to explore this charming spa town on your own.
+Along the way, stop at the picturesque town of Sirmione, known best for its medieval Scaliger Castle, standing proudly at the shores of Lake Garda.
+Here, you will enjoy a discovery walk around the town with your Program Director, followed by free time to seek out lunch and explore this charming spa town on your own.

 Arrive in Bolzano in late afternoon.
 Located high in the Alps near the border of Austria, Bolzano is a true blend of Italian and Tyrolean cultures.
 Note the architecture of the houses and churches, and the cuisine—all of which are part of Southern Tyrol's distinctive character.
 This is a mountainous region whose history is long and convoluted, with Italy gaining Southern Tyrol from Austria by the treaty of St. Germain in 1919.
 Dinner is at a local restaurant this evening.